-As shown in the graph, for a project with 30 units per acre a very large downward adjustment to the price per square foot of land would be needed when comparing the land value to a site that could be developed at about 114 units per acre.
-The implied adjustment ratio from the corresponding equation would be about negative 49%.
-In point of fact, in this case the value conclusion per square foot of land for the base level scenario is only about 37% lower than the bonus level conclusion.
+As shown in the graph, for a project with 30 units per acre a very large downward adjustment to the price per square foot of land would be needed when comparing the land value to a site that could be developed at 100 units per acre.
+The implied adjustment ratio from the corresponding equation would be about negative 45%.
+In point of fact, in this case the value conclusion per square foot of land for the base level scenario is only about 28% lower than the bonus level conclusion.

-One could argue that the base level scenario for the subject is more akin to a density of about 36 units per acre when considering the effect of the non-residential component, which would comprise 15% of the floor area.
-On that basis, the corresponding equation would imply a value per square foot of land about 44% lower than the value per square foot at about 114 units per acre.
-However, as noted above the actual differential based on the analysis of the sales is about 37% lower.
+One could argue that the base level scenario for the subject is more akin to a density of about 35 units per acre when considering the effect of the non-residential component, which would comprise a 15% floor area ratio.
+On that basis, the corresponding equation would imply a value per square foot of land about 41% lower than the value per square foot at 100 units per acre.
+However, as noted above the actual differential based on the analysis of the sales is only about 28% lower.
 As with the TDRs, that fact implies that the value differential conclusion in this case may be toward the conservative side.
 Nevertheless, the value estimates are considered to be adequately supported by the available sales data.